by Matthew Tangeman and Andy Dappen

 Here are some general pointers for the vertical stack – you’ll need to work out the fine

-points of marrying your bike to your pack.
+points of marrying your bike to a specific pack.

 - You’ll want the handle bars just below the hips at butt level and turned 90 degrees so the handle bars are vertical as you walk.
 Strap the front of the middle of the frame to the middle of the bottom of the pack so that the handle bars and front fork counterweight each other.

-- The hinge point of the bikes rear shock should secure to the middle of the pack as high on the pack as possible.
+- The hinge point of a bike’s rear shock should secure to the middle of the pack as high on the pack as possible.
 The seat and the pedals will counterweight each other now and the weight of the bike will be nicely balanced along the long axis of the pack.

 - Figure-8 the tires over the frame and lash the tires to the frame with least 2 lash points per tire.
 Make sure you lash to the rim of the tire, not to the spokes.